benandrewtyler/ReactNeighborhoodMap/README.md

 ## Overview

-I built a single page application featuring a map of some important sights in Thessaloniki, Greece, the city I live in.
+I built a single page application featuring a map of some important sights in Hertfordshire, UK, the county I live in.
 I added functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.

 ## Specification